Biden prioritizing abortion legislation before midterms - NewsBreak

 For the White House, it won’t be enough just to keep control of both chambers of Congress, already an uphill battle, to be able to enshrine the protections of the landmark 1973 ruling into law.
 The Senate would need to abolish the filibuster, the legislative rule that requires 60 votes for most bills to advance in the chamber, in order to pass an abortion measure with a simple majority of senators.

-Long resistant to any revisions to Senate institutional rules, Biden said in the days after the June decision by the Supreme Court overruling Roe in Dobbs v.
+Long resistant to any revisions to Senate institutional rules, Biden said in the days after the Supreme Court overruled Roe in Dobbs v.
 Jackson that he would support eliminating that supermajority threshold for abortion bills, just as he did on voting rights legislation.

 But two moderate Democrats — Sens.
 Kyrsten Sinema, Ariz., and Joe Manchin, W.Va. — support keeping the filibuster.
 Sinema has said she wants to retain the filibuster precisely so any abortion restrictions backed by Republicans would face a much higher hurdle to pass in the Senate.